 You can now view your draft rateable value online.

 How to pay your business rates

-All instalments are due on the 1st of the month.
+All instalments are due on the first of the month.

-The easiest way to pay is by Direct Debt.
+The easiest way to pay is by Direct Debit.

 Change in circumstances